petelah/Stock-Portfolio-Tracker/README.md

 Once your first lot of stocks are in you can then run the update function whenever you want to get the latest end of day pricing and recalculation of your portfolio holdings.

+The repo includes a demo portfolio to load, so please delete that if you would like to make your own.

 #### Usage
 The menu can be activated from the main menu using ^X(CTRL+X).
 Navigating through the menu's you can either press enter on the desired selection, press the corresponding